kevinxyc1/ada-project-teambadass/index.md

 We didn't use budget as a matching variable in this analysis because it's probably closely related to the cast.
 If we used budget as a matching variable, it might be hard to see the independent effect of the cast on revenue.
 That being said, budget is still an important factor that can affect a movie's production value and overall appeal to audiences.
 For example, a movie with a high budget might make more money because it has more money for marketing and a wider distribution.

-### Cast Summary
-We've learned a lot about how a movie's cast affects its box office revenue through our analysis.
-We found that actors can have a big impact on how well a movie does financially, which we saw in our linear regression model.
-We also discovered that actors tend to work together in communities and that movies with casts made up of more actors from a single community tend to make more money than movies with actors from multiple communities.
-It looks like the saying "there's strength in numbers" really does apply to box office success!

 -----------------------

 ## Runtime: The Sweet Spot
-Are you ready to find out if a movie's runtime has the power to make or break its box office success?
-Let's dive into the data and see if longer or shorter movies come out on top.
-But first, let's take a look at the distribution of runtime across all movies and see what the most common range is.
+Are you ready to find out if a movie's runtime can make or break its box office success?
+From epics to quick hits, we'll delve into the data to discover whether longer or shorter films come out on top.
+But before we get started, let's take a quick look at the distribution of runtime across all movies and see which range is most common.

 <iframe src="assets/plot/crazy_runtime_plot.html" width="750px" height="630px" frameborder="0" position="relative">Runtime Histogram</iframe>

-The first step to discover the relationship is through linear regression between runtime and revenue.
-From our model, there is a slight positive linear relationship between runtime and revenue.
-However from the regression analysis, the R squared value (0.035) is too small to justify the dependency between runtime and revenue.
-We also see that movie with runtime between 80-120 minutes have similar distribution of revenue and movies with runtime less than 80 minutes generate less revenue (highet revenue is below $400000000).
-Thus we can raise the question that if 80 minute could be a threshold for movie's revenue performance and we will address it in the next section.
+It looks like most movies fall within the 80-120 minute range, with a slight skew towards the longer end of the spectrum.

+Now that we've looked at the distribution of runtime across all movies, let's see if longer or shorter movies come out on top in terms of box office success.
+At first glance, it looks like there might be a slight positive relationship between the two.
+But when we dig a little deeper using linear regression, we see that this relationship isn't strong enough to draw any solid conclusions.
+In fact, the R-squared value is pretty low, meaning that runtime isn't a strong predictor of box office success.

+However, when we break things down by runtime intervals, we see that movies with runtimes between 80-120 minutes seem to generate larger revenue compared to the movies with runtime less than 80 minutes.
+This raises the question: is 80 minutes some kind of threshold for box office performance?
+We'll explore this further in the next section.

 ### Does it hurt if runtime is too short?
-We define short movie to have runtime < 80min and other (non-short) movie to have runtime >= 80min.
-Here we examine the histogram overlaying the revenue between two classes of movies.
-We see that all short movies in the dataset does not exceed 225 million and there are quite a few non-short movies with very high revenues.
+It seems that shorter movies may have a harder time raking in the big bucks.
+In fact, our analysis shows that movies with a runtime under 80 minutes tend to generate significantly less revenue than their longer counterparts.
+But don't worry, it's not all bad news for short films.
+While it may be tougher for them to reach blockbuster status, there are still shorter movies that manage to perform well at the box office.
+So, the takeaway here is that while runtime alone may not be a make-or-break factor for a movie's success, it's definitely something to consider when trying to craft a recipe for box office gold.

 <iframe src="assets/plot/short_vs_nonshort.html" width="750px" height="630px" frameborder="0" position="relative">short vs nonshort Histogram</iframe>

-Then we perform independent t-test between revenues of short and non-short movies. the t-test gives us a small p-value (<< 0.05), which indicates a statistically significant difference between the samples.
-Further, the mean difference tells us that short movies (< 80min) generally generates less revenue than non-short (>=80min) movies.
-We can conclude that movies should not be too short as short movies have **54.8%** less revenue than non-short movies.
+It's clear from our analysis that shorter movies tend to struggle at the box office compared to their longer counterparts.
+In fact, our independent t-test showed a statistically significant difference in revenue between short and non-short movies, with short movies earning an average of 53.9% less.
+So, if you're thinking about making a movie, it might be best to aim for a runtime of at least 80 minutes to give your film the best chance at box office success.

 ### Are blockbuster movies generally longer in runtime?
-To answer this question, we define blockbusters as movies with revenue >= 400 million USD and non-blockbusters as movies with revenue < 400 million USD.

-We perform independent t-test between runtime between blockbuster and non-blockbuster movies which gives us a small p-value (<< 0.05), which indicates a statistically significant difference between the samples.
-Further, the mean difference tells us that the blockbuster runtime is generally longer than non-blockbuster.
-We can conclude that longer runtime are more successful, as **blockbuster movies have 10.05% longer runtime than non-blockbuster movies**.
+Are longer movies really the key to box office success?
+Let's take a closer look at the data to find out.
+We found that when comparing short movies to non-short movies, the latter tends to generate significantly more revenue.
+In fact, short movies make on average 53.9% less revenue than non-short movies.
+But wait, there's more!
+When we compared the runtime of blockbuster movies (those with a revenue of $400 million or more) to non-blockbusters, we found that blockbusters tend to have longer runtimes on average.
+In fact, blockbusters have a runtime that is 10.05% longer than non-blockbusters.
+It seems that there may be some truth to the idea that longer movies have an advantage at the box office.
+However, it's important to keep in mind that this is just a tiny piece of the puzzle.
+There are many other factors that can impact a movie's success, and it's likely that the relationship between runtime and revenue is not a simple one.

 -----------------------

-## Plot Summary
-In this analysis, we decide to look into plot summary and specifically if words with positive, negative and violent connotations have an impact on a movie's box office revenue.
-To make it a fair measure for all movies with various plot length, we will take the proportion of positive, negative, violent words in the plot so that the standard will be normalized from 0 to 1.

-### Linear Regression
-To commence the analysis, we perform linear regression of positive, negative, violent word proportion with respect to revenue and discover if there is any linear relationship.
+## The Power of Words: How Movie Plot Sentiment Affects Box Office Success
+In this section, we delve into the power of words in movie plot summaries and how they can impact a film's box office success.
+By analyzing the proportion of positive, negative, and violent words in plot summaries, we can gain insights into how movie studios can craft engaging and successful storylines.
+Join us as we explore the relationship between sentiment analysis and revenue!

 <script>